 Divine Secrets Of The Ya-Ya Sisterhood deserves a place of honor among the best films about women's friendship.
 It's just right for times when you're itching to watch a movie that's neither too heavy nor too light on substance.
 Bonus: You'll get a kick out of all the hairstyles from the early aughts.
 (Was it really that long ago?)
 14 Mona Lisa Smile

 You'll probably recognize many of the faces starring in this period piece about the lives of young women at Wellesley College.
 Navigating stereotypes and gender norms for women, each character learns her strength while leaning on her friends for support.
 It's one of my favorite feminist films.

-SNL funny ladies Maya Rudolph, Amy Poehler, and Tina Fey are back together in Poehler's directorial debut.
+15 Wine Country SNL funny ladies Maya Rudolph, Amy Poehler, and Tina Fey are back together in Poehler's directorial debut.
 Wine Country combines booze, lifelong friendships, and petty feuds, with pretty humorous results.
 There are plenty of slapstick moments in it for you to get your jollies, but the touching writing about aging is also great.
+16 The Week Of

 Chris Rock and Adam Sandler play the predictably ridiculous fathers of two engaged lovebirds.
 Joining their interracial families and cultures would be fodder enough for the veteran comics to mine, but these two dads take it over the top with their rivalry.
 By the time "the week of" the wedding is over, will they kiss and make up?